Misunderstood-Wookiee/OpenTerrainGenerator/COMPILING.md

 You also need to have the [JDK][JDK 7] installed.
 You will need version 7 or newer.

+Normally, you'd just use the import option of Eclipse or load the project in NeatBeans.
+However, ForgeGradle requires us to run another command first.

+ Run the command
+`./gradlew setupDecompWorkspace` in the OpenTerrainGenerator directory.
+This command decompiles Minecraft, so that you can quickly jump to the Minecraft source code from Eclipse.

+Sometimes this command will fail if the Forge web servers are offline.
+In that case, simply try running the command again.

 ## Creating JAR files
 Run the command `./gradlew install` and/or `./gradlew build` in the OpenTerrainGenerator directory.
 If that doesn't work, you probably need to make the file executable by running